Tuesday, February 27, 2007

 Mr. Evers said he believes the new restrictions were a reaction to the 2005 incident in Mayerthorpe, Alta., in which four RCMP officers were shot dead with an unregistered, prohibited rifle.

 In Alberta, Mr. Tomlinson's organization is preparing its own legal challenge of the rules.
-He said he hopes to one day hold machine-gun shoots in the province -- the kind he used to organize twice a year before they were outlawed.
+He said he hopes to one day hold machine-gun shoots in the province -- the kind he used to organize twice a year before they were outlawed."They were very entertaining events," he said.
+"Nobody ever got hurt, and people learned about military history."

 In one popular demonstration at the shoots, Mr. Tomlinson said, he would match up his submachine-guns against non-restricted shotguns in close-range target contests.
 The results, he said, dispel some myths about automatic weapons.